Can a NTFS file system be repaired?

 Fixing a Corrupted NTFS Partition on Windows

-- Run the program in preview mode, go to the welcome window and select the partition or physical drive you need to recover.
+- Run the program in trial mode, go to the welcome window and select the partition or physical drive you need to recover.

 - The Wizard will scan your disk to search for the recoverable files.